sidbav/hyperplan-fetch/README.md

 - path length
 - memory_loss (when that is implemented)

+NOTE: We have updated the accross_groups to only run on the small_pick configuration files

 # Original Readme from paper authors
 See the corresponding images of each dataset for a visualization of start and goal.